fcerini/audio-capture/README.md

 # Real-time Audio Capture and RTP Streamer

-This Go program captures audio from a specific application (like Firefox) on a Linux desktop using PulseAudio and streams it in real-time to a destination server using the Real-time Transport Protocol (RTP).
+This Go program captures audio from a specific application (Firefox) on a Linux desktop using PulseAudio and streams it in real-time to a destination using the Real-time Transport Protocol (RTP).

+It works by creating a dedicated, virtual audio "sink" in PulseAudio, launching Firefox with its audio output redirected to this sink, and then capturing the audio from the sink's "monitor" source.

 ## Features

+- **Automatic Audio Isolation:** Creates a virtual PulseAudio sink to capture audio specifically from Firefox, without capturing all system audio.
-- Opens Firefox to a specified URL to act as the audio source.
+- **Launches Firefox:** Opens Firefox to a specified URL to act as the audio source.
-- Captures audio from a specific PulseAudio monitor source.
-- Encodes the audio to **16-bit mono Linear PCM (L16)** format.
+- **High-Quality Audio:** Encodes the audio to **16-bit, 48kHz, Stereo Linear PCM (L16)** format.
-- Packetizes the audio into RTP packets using the Pion library with a dynamic payload type.
+- **RTP Streaming:** Packetizes the audio into RTP packets using the Pion library.
-- Streams the RTP packets over UDP to a network destination.
-- Handles graceful shutdown on `Ctrl+C`.
+- **Graceful Shutdown:** Cleans up the Firefox process and PulseAudio sink on `Ctrl+C`.

 ## Requirements

 - **Go:** Version 1.18 or later.
 - **Linux Operating System:** With PulseAudio installed (standard on most modern desktops like Ubuntu, Fedora, etc.).
-- **`parec`:** The PulseAudio recorder command-line tool.
-This is usually installed by default with PulseAudio.
+- **`pactl`:** The PulseAudio controller command-line tool (usually installed by default with PulseAudio).
 - **Firefox:** The browser to be used as the audio source.

 ## Setup